shaoqiming1028/Shopping-AI/README.md

 # Shopping-AI
-This project is a platform to provide services for both customers and sellers.
+This project is a platform to provide services for both customers and sellers to find the products lowest price by taking a photo.

 My responsibility: